What are the benefits of GMOs and why are GMOs good?

 Monday, 25/04/2016 16:21

-To many, GMOs are considered an important tool in addressing complex issues around the globe.
-From environmental sustainability to nutritional benefits, we’ve outlined many of the important ways GMOs can provided benefits to farmers, consumers and the environment in the response below.
+Why do people think GMOs are good?
+Well, to many, GMOs are considered an important tool in addressing complex issues around the globe.
+From environmental sustainability to nutritional benefits, we’ve outlined many reasons why GMOs are good and how they can provide benefits to farmers, consumers and the environment in the response below.

+There are many reasons to support GMOs but one of the most important is the benefit that genetically modified organisms can bring to farmers.
+So, why is genetically modified food good for farming?
 GMOs are created to achieve a specific, desired trait.
 For example, resistance to an insect or a specific herbicide or to enhance nutrition.
 Farmers choose seeds that are best for their farms and businesses.
 They determine which seeds, inputs and management practices are best for their land, business and growing conditions.
 Farmers choose seeds based on what is best for their farms, market demand and local growing environments.
 Farmers select GMOs to reduce yield loss or crop damage from weeds, diseases, and insects, as well as from extreme weather conditions, such as drought.
 Farmers choose to use GMOs to reduce the impact of agriculture on their environment and their costs — by applying pesticides in more targeted ways, for example.
 Farmers have also used GMOs to save a crop – such as papaya from Hawaii — that was being threatened by a disease.
+These are all reasons why GMOs are good for farmers.

-The nine* GMO crops commercially available today were created for:
+So, why should we use GMOs and what are some examples of good GMOs?
+The ten GMO crops commercially available today were created for:

 GMOs in agriculture can increase biodiversity.

-GM crops increase productivity on existing agricultural land and protect biodiversity by sparing lands not intensively cultivated (Raven, 2010).
-The pressure on biodiversity will continue to decrease as global agricultural systems including GM crops expand to feed a growing world population (Carpenter, 2011).
+Another good thing about GMOs is that GM crops can increase productivity on existing agricultural land and protect biodiversity by sparing lands not intensively cultivated (Raven, 2010).
+The pressure on biodiversity will continue to decrease as global agricultural systems including GM crops expand to feed a growing world population (Carpenter, 2011) – a great example of why genetically modified food is good.

 GMOs can increase productivity in agriculture.

+Another reason why GMO is good is that it can increase productivity in agriculture.
 From 1996 to 2011, GM crops are estimated to have contributed to an additional global production of 195 million tons of maize, 110.2 million tons of soybeans, 15.85 million tons of cotton and 6.55 million tons of canola (Brookes and Barfoot, 2013).
-GM crops have contributed to higher yields, e.g., 30 percent more in some farming areas, and can contribute to poverty reduction and food security in developing countries (Qaim et al., 2010).
-GMOs can reduce agriculturally-related greenhouse gas (GHG) emissions.
+GM crops have contributed to higher yields, e.g., 30% more in some farming areas, and can contribute to poverty reduction and food security in developing countries (Qaim et al., 2010).
+How are GMOs good for CO2 emissions, then?
+Well, GMOs can reduce agriculturally-related greenhouse gas (GHG) emissions.
 Agricultural economist Graham Brookes reports: “GMOs have helped farmers reduce their environmental footprint by allowing them to use fewer inputs and enabling a shift to reduced tillage.
 These practices have led to less time spent on a tractor, less fuel used and fewer emissions.
 As a result...

 GMOs have helped reduce CO2 emissions equivalent to removing 12.4 million cars from the road for one year.
 They have also led to 1.2 billion pounds less pesticides being used between 1996 and 2013.”